isabella232/docs-hub-dal/docs/ngsiagent_cookbook.md

 ## Requirements
 <div align="justify">

-In order to be deployed on a PIXEL Platform using the DAL and to be automatically detected by the Information Hub, NGSI Agents have to fullfill several requirements
+In order to be deployed on a PIXEL Platform using the DAL and to be automatically detected by the Information Hub, NGSI Agents have to fulfill several requirements

 * DataModels should be registered
 * URN to identify the Data Source should be defined